salmonarg/shyake/README.md

 ### Advanced Usage

 You can use `--no-color` to turn off the colored output.
+The standard `NO_COLOR` environment variable is also respected.

 ```sh
 shyake check inbox --no-color